Outlander S3 Epi2 – Surrender

 V: Claire and her foreplay moves were too cute for words.
 I almost expected her to pull her garter off and twirl it up around her head.
 Frank looked stunned as if he has no idea what she is doing.
 Once again, I love the feminine gaze perspective of the writing.
 It shows that Claire is trying to move forward by initiating sex and enjoying a healthy sex life, even if we all know who she is thinking about.

 E: Frank looks at her like she is a mystery.
 He used to know what made her tick but now everything is out of order in his mind.
-When Claire teased him back in season one at Castle Leoch, she looked him straight in the eyes with a little knowing smile to boot.
+When she teased him back in season one at Castle Leoch, she looked him straight in the eyes with a little knowing smile to boot.
 Now, she can’t look at him at all.
-Frank is just an available man in her mind and a means to an end.
+He is just an available man in her mind and a means to an end.

-Claire is trying her best to get her sex groove back with Frank and I felt awkward watching it.
+She is trying her best to get her sex groove back with him and I felt awkward watching it.
 Ironic they are on the floor in front of a fireplace, like Claire and Jamie use to have sex.
 She refuses to look at him and I don’t blame her.
 Yep, a man can always tell when another man’s presence is present.
 I do feel sorry for TV Frank.
 Jamie’s ghost will forever be a reminder that Claire loved and was in love with another man more than she loves him.

 V: You could be right and it’s both – blocking out BJR and seeing Jamie.
 I wouldn’t want to be in that position!
-Claire’s look, right here, says it all . . .
+Her look, right here, says it all . . .
 Okay, this ship has sailed.

-Though they executed it well, the part I didn’t like is that in this episode was that Claire continued to try and reconnect with Frank the best way she knows how (through sex) and he thwarted her efforts at every turn until she just gives up.
+Though they executed it well, the part I didn’t like is that in this episode was that she continued to try and reconnect with Frank the best way she knows how (through sex) and he thwarted her efforts at every turn until she just gives up.
 And now, they are resigned to sleeping like Lucy and Ricky Ricardo!

 E: That Mary McNabb is quite persistent.
 In the book, she was more of a passive personality considering who she used to be married to.
 Maybe she feels indebted to Jaime for taking in Rabbie, but she wasn’t exactly shy about doing more than barbering.

 V: Indeed, she was.
-OMG, I am so glad they didn’t show what happened with Mary.
+OMG, I am so glad they didn’t show what happened with her.
 I understand it and know that both of them are lonely.
 I just didn’t want to SEE IT because it was so painful for Jamie.
 And that ONE TEAR down the face . . .
 I truly ached for him and his loss of Claire.
 Something to keep us whole as we move forward in this life.
 Wow, that was powerful!

 This was a very touching and tender moment of the episode; one I thought was badly needed.
 And the contrast between Mary knowing her place, not trying to replace Claire, but bringing Jamie comfort to that of Frank wanting Claire to only think of him was spot on.